thiswillbeyourgithub/MediaDurationRecursiveChecker/README.md

 ## Notes

-- The script uses `ffprobe` to get media durations
-- Hidden files (starting with '.') are ignored
 - Files are processed in random order to provide better time estimates
 - The script handles errors gracefully, skipping files it can't process